ChiaraSapo/exp-rob-assignment3/README.md

 - move_base as a local and global planner to reach a goal position with obstacle avoidance
 - explore_lite for autonomous exploration of the environment

-The code is written entirely in Python and the ROS version is Kinetic.
+The code is written entirely in Python.
+I used ROS Kinetic, Rviz (as visualization tool) and Gazebo (as simulation tool).

 # Software architecture
 The general architecture is simply composed by 2 nodes:
 - state_manager node that manages the robot's behavioural states and the human commands.
 - camera_manager node that manages the camera information and extracts relevant information about the balls positioned in te environment.
--

 The two nodes communicate via a topic (published by camera_manager) on which information is sent.

 The state_manager implements a state machine represented in the following (To visualize it: *rosrun smach_viewer smach_viewer.py*):